CiscoDevNet/terraform-provider-fmc/docs/data-sources/file_policy.md

 Read-Only:

 - `action` (String) Action to be performed on a file.
+- `analysis` (Set of String) List of analysis applied to the files.
 - `application_protocol` (String) Defines a protocol for file inspection.
 - `direction_of_transfer` (String) Direction of file transfer.
 - `file_categories` (Attributes Set) Defines a list of file categories for inspection. (see [below for nested schema](#nestedatt--file_rules--file_categories))